Image:header-trans

 * See Ref 1.

 Because of this I no longer believe the fossil record is a reliable record of the past life of this planet.
-This means that fossils of the dinosaurs are in question.
+This means that fossils of the dinosaurs may be in question.
 All of them.
 This means that no T-Rex may have ever walked on this planet.
 Or pissed on it anywhere.
 If that is the case then I am very safe in making a guarantee that any water I sell is completely free of any T-Rex piss.
 Period.

 But I can't make the same guarantee for those cheeky avian dinosaurs.